levkk/rwf/docs/docs/models/connection-pool.md

 ## Transactions

-All queries are executed inside implicit transactions.
+All queries are executed inside their own implicit transactions by default.
 If you need to execute multiple queries inside a single transaction, you need to start one explicitly:

 ```rust
 let mut transaction = Pool::transaction().await?;